 Agile is all about continuous improvement—and making the framework work for your specific needs, not the other way around.

-- “Also, you can take the next 5-10 features in your backlog, sort them as a team in order of ‘biggest’ to ‘smallest.’
-Discuss as a team why you ordered them in that way.
-(Oh, that one is definitely ‘big’ because we don’t have APIs to get that data.
+- Take the next 5-10 features in your backlog, sort them as a team in order of biggest to smallest.
+Discuss why you ordered them in that way.
+(Oh, that one is definitely “big” because we don’t have APIs to get that data.
 Great!
-Availability of APIs can be used as one data point to evaluate effort of future features.)
-As you do this, you’ll start to develop a common vocabulary and understanding of what makes something big vs. small, and in between—and be able to reference the exercise and conversations when evaluating future features.”
-Phil Charron, EVP
+Availability of APIs can be used as one data point to evaluate the effort of future features.)

 You can use stories to make sure that the team is sharing effort across the available bandwidth.
 This means that everyone should agree how much capacity they can take on, points-wise, during each sprint.